dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/1-usage/index.md

 :::info

-The **index name** must match the index name on your table as it will be used in queries and other operations.
-The index must include the table's `entityField` attribute for automatic parsing of returned data.
+When filtered, the projected attributes of a secondary index MUST include the `Table`'s [entity attribute](#entityattributesavedas) for automatic parsing of the returned data.

 :::

-## Inferring entities in Single Tables
+### `entityAttributeSavedAs`

-DynamoDB-Toolbox tags your items with an entity identifier through an internal `entity` string attribute that is filled with your entity name.
+DynamoDB-Toolbox tags your data via an internal and hidden `entity` attribute.
+Any write command will automatically set its value to the corresponding [`Entity` name](../../3-entities/1-usage/index.md#entity-attribute).

-To allow for appropriate formatting when fetching multiple items in a single operation, the key of this attribute in the Table must be the same accross all of its items.
-That's why it is set at the Table level.
+To allow for appropriate formatting when fetching multiple items of the same `Table` in a single operation (like [Queries](../2-actions/2-query/index.md) or [Scans](../2-actions/1-scan/index.md)), **the key of this attribute must be the same accross all of its items**, so it must be set at the `Table` level.

 It's default value is `"_et"`, but it can be renamed through the `entityAttributeSavedAs` argument: